 - Secure contact info of neutral witnesses.

-✅ Understanding Your Rights & Reporting
+✅ Understanding Your Repair Rights & Reporting (California)

 ✅ Notify Your Insurer Promptly